Exhaust system: Turbo-back

-The Turbo-back (or turbo back) is the part of the exhaust system from the outlet of a turbocharger to the final vent to open air.
+The Turbo-back (or turbo back) is part of the exhaust system from the outlet of a turbocharger to the final vent to open air.
 Turbo-back systems are generally produced as aftermarket performance systems for cars with turbochargers.
-Some turbo-back (and header-back) systems replace stock catalytic converters with others having less flow restriction.
+Some turbo-back (and header-back) systems replace stock catalytic converters, while others have less flow restriction.

 Cat-back

 Cat-back (also cat back and catback) refers to the portion of the exhaust system from the outlet of the catalytic converter to the final vent to open air.
-This generally includes the pipe from the converter to the muffler, the muffler, and the final length of pipe to open air.
+This generally includes the pipe from the converter to the muffler, the muffler, and the final length of the pipe to open air.

-Cat-back exhaust systems generally use larger diameter pipes than the stock system.
-The mufflers included in these kits are often glasspacks, to reduce backpressure.
-If the system is engineered more for show than functionality, it may be tuned to enhance the lower sounds that are lacking from high-RPM low-displacement engines.
+Cat-back exhaust systems generally use pipes of larger diameters than the stock system.
+To reduce backpressure, the mufflers included in these kits are often glasspacks.
+If the system is engineered more for show than functionality, it may be tuned to enhance the lower sounds from high-RPM low-displacement engines.

+Exhaust aftertreatment

+Exhaust aftertreatments are devices or methods to meet emission regulations.